BloomTech-Labs/prismatopia/prisma/README.md

 The `prisma.yml` configuration file is used to manage the service, it requires some environment variable to be set:

+* `prisma.yml` The main Prisma configuration file.
+* `prisma-datamodel.graphql` The Prisma data model for building the database
+* `prisma-seed-*.graphql` Seed files for filling the database with data
+*
 ```shell
 # Set the URL of the Prisma endpoint
 export PM_API_DEV_ENDPOINT=<The URL to the endpoint>